dxcamps/MicrosoftIntelIoTCamp/HOLs/Troubleshooting/readme.md

 - 1 = `Wind River Intelligent Device Platform (Boot Once) - HAC`
 - 2 = `Wind River Intelligent Device Platform (Restore Factory Image) - HAC`

-You can see three different boot options when the NUC boots if you have a monitor attached to the NUC.
+You can see the three boot options when the NUC boots if you have a monitor attached to the NUC.
 If you had a keyboard, you could then manually select the third option (Option 2), "Wind River Intelligent Device Platform (Restore Factory Image) - HAC" to re-image the NUC on reboot.

 ![Default GRUB Boot Menu](images/GRUB097BootMenu.png)